kcappieg/safari/Prototype/HexGrid_docs.md

 ####Properties

 #####`facing`
 `number:Float`: Number between [0, 2*PI) which indicates the direction the citizen is facing based on its last movement direction.
+Left: 0, down: Math.PI/2, right: Math.PI, up: Math.PI * (3/2)

 #####`moving`
 `boolean`: Is the citizen currently moving?